 Email the Building Inspections Division

-A building contractor, remodeler or roofer license is required by the Minnesota State Department of Labor and Industry for anyone who contracts directly with a homeowner to provide building construction services in more than one skill area.
+A building contractor, remodeler or roofer license is required by the Minnesota Department of Labor and Industry for anyone who contracts directly with a homeowner to provide building construction services in more than one skill area.
 The eight special skills categories are excavation, masonry/concrete, carpentry, interior finishing, exterior finishing, drywall/plaster, roofing and general installation specialties.

 Roofers are required to obtain a license.